Exo-MDR-CD2000/backend-readme-generator/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)

 ## Description
-A command-line tool to create a high quality readme file based on the NPM package [inquirer](https://www.npmjs.com/package/inquirer).
+Backend-readme-generator is a command-line tool to create a high quality readme file based on the NPM package [inquirer](https://www.npmjs.com/package/inquirer).
+It's goal is to reduce the amount of time one needs to create a readme file scratch.
+It allowed me to look a bit deeper into the inquirer package as it is a usefool tool in prompting questions to a user via command-line.
+Overall, the project works as intended but can definitely be expanded upon feature wise.

 ## Table of Contents
 - [backend-readme-generator](#backend-readme-generator)